gbanne12/PowerAppTestTemplate/README.md

 Example project structure for testing a dynamics model driven application

 # environment-config.ts
-The environment-config.ts file in the project root needs to be populated with the following details for the example test to run:
+The environment-config.ts file in the project root needs to be populated with the following details for the test(s) to run:
  - webApiUrl: The base url fror making requests to dataverse
  - appUrl: The url for accessing the application directly i.e. include appid and relevant guid
  - email: The username for accessing the aplication
  - password: The coresponding password for the above username
  - secret: The client secret from the above user's MFA device.
 Can be obtained during setup of the MFA device.
 See https://github.com/microsoft/EasyRepro?tab=readme-ov-file#mfa-support

 # Running the tests